Surrounded by hype, nitrous oxide can be a beneficial tool to unlocking your engine’s power potential. Here’s what you need to know.

 What are the main components of a nitrous oxide kit?

-There isn’t that much to a kit when you break it down, so we took the chance to take a close up look at the specially developed WON kit, which is carefully designed to ensure liquid reaches the engine through keeping pressure high and the temperature low.
+There isn’t that much to a kit when you break it down.
+We took the chance to take a close up look at the specially developed WON kit, which is carefully designed to ensure liquid reaches the engine through keeping pressure high and the temperature low.

 Bottle and bracket

 The most important thing to remember is that it’s liquid in the bottle, not gas.
-The bottle has a dip tube in it, like a paint can, so mounting the bottle at the right angle is important (the simple rule is to make sure the valve is at the very highest point it can be).
-It’s also worth noting that as it’s a liquid it suffers from a surge effect on hard cornering, which needs to be taken into account if the car is track-orientated by mounting the bottle more upright.
+The bottle has a dip tube in it, like a paint can, so mounting the bottle at the right angle is important.
+The simple rule is to make sure the valve is at the very highest point it can be.
+It’s also worth noting that as it’s a liquid, it suffers from a surge effect on hard cornering.
+This needs to be taken into account if the car is track-orientated by mounting the bottle more upright.

 Arming switches and triggers

 To activate the solenoids and let the nitrous pass through there needs to be a trigger and switch.
-The toggle switch will arm the system but nothing will happen regardless of whether it’s on or off — the nitrous will only inject when at full throttle, using a micro switch fitted either under the accelerator pedal or on the throttle body.
-These can be tricky to fit, so WON has developed a throttle position unit which can be set to trigger at any position you want, although at least three-quarters throttle is recommended.
+The toggle switch will arm the system but nothing will happen regardless of whether it’s on or off.
+The nitrous will only inject when at full throttle, using a micro switch fitted either under the accelerator pedal or on the throttle body.
+These can be tricky to fit.
+WON developed a throttle position unit which can be set to trigger at any position you want, although at least three-quarters throttle is recommended.

 These actually inject the nitrous into the intake system.
 They need to spray a mix of fuel and nitrous together depending on whether the kit is a wet or dry system.
-Distributing the nitrous is easy due to the high pressure — it’s the fuel that’s the problem to get right, so these injectors are designed to give a crossfire spray pattern which is better for atomisation of the two substances.
+Distributing the nitrous is easy due to the high pressure.
+It’s the fuel that’s the problem to get right, so these injectors are designed to give a crossfire spray pattern which is better for atomization of the two substances.

-To allow the pressurised nitrous to reach the engine, the kit relies on solenoids to open that are triggered electronically.
+To allow the pressurized nitrous to reach the engine, the kit relies on solenoids to open that are triggered electronically.
 The WON kits use a solenoid that allows the nitrous to take the most simple and unrestrictive path through to ensure the high pressure from the bottle and lines is maintained.
-The solenoids are also designed so they can be pulsed, meaning when they are linked to a controller, they can carefully ration the amount of nitrous that passes through them.
+The solenoids are also designed so they can be pulsed.
+This means that when they are linked to a controller, they can carefully ration the amount of nitrous that passes through them.
 They also incorporate a metering jet which increases response and makes them more efficient.

 The different nitrous oxide kits

-These kits do not use an extra fuel solenoid to deliver the fuel, they instead rely on the engine’s current set up and one nitrous solenoid.
+These kits do not use an extra fuel solenoid to deliver the fuel.
+Instead, they rely on the engine’s current set up and one nitrous solenoid.
 This can work very well but only if you have a very clever and compatible ECU that is able to inject the large amounts of extra fuel needed for when the nitrous is triggered.
 Dry systems can’t be used on engines with carbs.
-Avoid trying to cheat the fuel pressure regulator into giving more fuel too, it generally results in failure as it either doesn’t make power or melts the engine.
+Avoid trying to cheat the fuel pressure regulator into giving more fuel too.
+This generally results in failure as it either doesn’t make power or melts the engine.

 This kit is just like a single injector set up but uses four injectors instead; one for each cylinder.
-A distribution block from the solenoid delivers an even amount of nitrous and fuel to each of the injectors, which are mounted much closer to the inlet ports and should be angled to spray right into cylinders themselves ideally.
+A distribution block from the solenoid delivers an even amount of nitrous and fuel to each of the injectors.
+These are mounted much closer to the inlet ports and should be angled to spray right into cylinders themselves ideally.